Analog current drive amplifier user manual

 Power supply and heatsink

 Amplifier board is designed for SMPS supply and best to use with it.
-Transformer based supply might work well, but better to avoid.
-Voltage variation of such supply could create some small issues.
-Or at least reduced usable power output.
+Transformer based supply not recomended.
+Voltage variation of such supply could create some issues, disabling of some protections might be needed.
+Also usable power output will be reduced.
 SMPS doesn't degrade sound quality if amp is done right.
 In example CONNEX SMPS300REh power supply will work well. - +36V looks optimal without knowing other requirements.
 As lower voltage will limit output capability and higher voltage increases heat at idle.
 But everything depends on application.

 Heatsink definitely depends on application.
 But 0.4C/W is nice to have.
 Something like Dissipante 3U 300mm used in this enclosure.